All You Wanted

 "All You Wanted" is a song by American singer-songwriter Michelle Branch, released as the second single from her debut album, The Spirit Room (2001).
 Written by Branch and produced by John Shanks, the song was released in the United States by Maverick Records on January 7, 2002.

-"All You Wanted" received generally positive reviews and became a top-10 hit in the United States, reaching number six on the Billboard Hot 100 and surpassing the peak of Branch's debut single, "Everywhere".
-The song also performed well in New Zealand, reaching number three on the RIANZ Singles Chart—one place shy of the peak of "Everywhere".
+"All You Wanted" received generally positive reviews and became Branch's first top-10 hit in the United States, reaching number six on the Billboard Hot 100.
+The song also entered the top 10 in New Zealand, reaching number three on the RIANZ Singles Chart, and in Canada, reaching number 10 on Nielsen BDS's CHR chart.
 Elsewhere, "All You Wanted" underperformed in Europe and stalled inside the top 30 in Australia.

 Background and composition

 "All You Wanted" was written by Branch and produced by John Shanks.
 The song is written in the key of A-flat major with a tempo of 96 beats per minute.
 Lyrically, it talks about a heartbreak.
 Branch said of the song, "I feel like everybody wants to find someone who you feel understood by and will be there to catch you when you fall, and that's what 'All You Wanted' is about."